 I’ve been invited to join the Lundquist College of Business as a first-year direct admit and have decided to accept the offer.
 How do I accept the invitation?

 Simply confirm your decision to attend the University of Oregon.
 We encourage you to submit your form and your deposit as soon as you know the University of Oregon is the place for you.
-The national deadline is May 1.

 Confirm Your Decision